If you have never sat in an emergency exit row seat you might be wondering why someone would ever choose to sit in those rows.

 So assuming that you are qualified to sit in the emergency exit row, what could you be expected to do in the event of something going wrong?

-The statute lists 10 different duties which include being called upon to:
+These include being called upon to:

 - Locate the emergency exit;